JulioCoder/arch/README.md

 4. Reboot your machine with the ISO.
 5. Make sure you have internet connection.
 6. Code as follow in terminal
 7.      ping google.com    (use control+C  to quit from ping)
 8.      wifi-menu   (enter your credentials)
+9.      pacman -Sy
-9. wget archfi.sf.net/archfi
+10.     wget archfi.sf.net/archfi
-10. sh archfi
+11.     sh archfi
 # At this time you will have the archfi blue screen.
 1. Language -- English
 2. Set Keyboard Layout -- us